-Overall, Netflix has an impressive collection of dramatic movies, making it easier for you to avoid drama while searching for something to watch.
+However, because of Netflix’s wide and diverse collection of quality films, it might be difficult for you to choose just one, especially because they’re not all as high-quality as others.
 To save you some time and effort, we’ve compiled a list of the best dramas on Netflix right now.

 Netflix may be a treasure trove when it comes to content, but it doesn’t have everything.
 Thankfully, we’ve also curated a list of the best dramas on Hulu and the best drama shows on Amazon Prime Video.